JailtonDomingos/bsc-testnet-contract-deployed/README.md

 > Always look at the console.log, it will show the transaction hash.
 > You can follow hash transaction in: https://testnet.bscscan.com/
+> This project have a BUG.
+If you want disconect you metamask, first close DApp or Go Live page before.